HerrMotz/bachelor-thesis/publication/main.typ

 ) <example:prefixes_in_wikidata>

 Obeying this modeling, a *qualifier edge* is an edge pointing from an element of the namespace `wds:` to an element of any namespace using a predicate in the `pq:` namespace.
 The *value of a qualifier* is the target node of this edge.
 #todo[Es ist unklar, ob es ein wds an sich geben kann, ohne dass es ein wd gibt von dem aus auf es gezeigt wird.
-Daher kann ich nicht genau sagen, ob es eine qualifier edge an sich geben kann.]
+Daher kann ich nicht genau sagen, ob es eine qualifier edge an sich geben kann.
+Ich vermute allerdings sehr stark, dass das nicht geht, weil es im Wikibase Datenmodell keinen Sinn ergibt.
+Ein wds dient nämlich auch als Link zur Eintragung auf dem Item-Eintrag.]

 #figure(caption: [An overview of restrictions for the use of namespaces in Wikibase @wikibase_rdf_mapping_graphic.
-The labels of the nodes and edges act as placeholders for specific IRIs, whose  referents are within the namespace indicated.],
+The labels of the nodes and edges act as placeholders for specific IRIs, whose referents are within the namespace indicated by the label.],
   image("rdf_mapping.svg", width: 87%)
 ) <fig:rdf_mapping>